All Episodes

 Okay, shoot.

-Well, I my family were very strong crew supporters until he dropped out of the race a little while back, and we were really disappointed of what he did with his RT speech a couple nights ago out of unforgiveness with Donald Trump with his wife and his father.
+And we were really disappointed of what he did with his RNC speech a couple nights ago out of unforgiveness with Donald Trump, with his wife, and his father.

-So I wanted to know your opinion about why we could would Cruz said about voting your conscience and not endorsing Trump.
+So I wanted to know your opinion about why because Cruz said about voting your conscience and not endorsing Trump.

-Well, because the next day, and uh he went, he attended a text delegation breakfast and he clarified that he's not voting for Hillary.
+Well, because the next day, he attended the Texas delegation breakfast and he clarified that he's not voting for Hillary.

 He wasn't intending to say that.

-Now one thing, Haley, that we learned today uh from a Donald Trump press conference was that apparently Ted Cruz did change his speech.
+Now, one thing, Haley, that we learned today from a Donald Trump press conference was that apparently Ted Cruz did change his speech.

 I don't know what it was, but I do know I was watching it and I saw Ivanka and Donald Jr. stand up and start pointing at the cell.